Kologrivsky Nature Reserve: Topography

-Climate and Ecoregion
+Climate and ecoregion

 Kologrivski Forest is located in the Sarmatic mixed forests ecoregion.
 This ecoregion is a belt of forest running from southern Norway, across European Russia to the Ural Mountains.
-The region lies between boreal forests/taiga in the north and the broadleaf belt in the south The ecoregion is characterized by mixed forests dominated by oak (Quercus robur), Norway sprice (Picea abies), and pine (Pinus sylvestris) in drier areas.
+The region lies between boreal forests/taiga in the north and the broadleaf belt in the south The ecoregion is characterized by mixed forests dominated by oak (Quercus robur), Norway spruce (Picea abies), and pine (Pinus sylvestris) in drier areas.

 The climate of Kologrivski Forest is Humid continental climate, cool summer (Köppen climate classification (Dfb)).
 This climate is characterized by large swings in temperature, both diurnally and seasonally, with mild summers and cold, snowy winters.
 The average temperature in January is -13 C, and 18 C in July.
 Kologrivsky is in the zone where precipitation is higher than evaporation.
 Average annual precipitation is 540 / mm per year.
 The average period of snow cover is 170 days, ending in the first three weeks of April, with the soil thawed by the first week of May.
 Typical snow cover is 50–70 cm in the northern sector, 40–60 cm in the southern sector.
 The average growing season is 160 days.

 Flora and fauna

 The forest protects communities of 'southern' taiga, exemplified by dark needle conifers: fir, spruce and Siberian pine.
-Due to intensive commercial logging in the Kologrivsky area in the 20th century, this type of forest has been giving way to successional species of birch, aspen and alder.
+Due to intensive commercial logging in the Kologrivsky area in the 20th century, this type of forest has been giving way to successional species of birch, aspen, and alder.
 (Before 1960, 80% of the area was covered with dark conifers.)
 Today, most of the reserve is forested, but the actual islands of old-growth southern taiga are relatively small and scattered.
 The largest virgin stand of southern taiga in the Kologrivsky Reserve is only 918 ha.
 A key purpose of the reserve, therefore, is to regenerate the surrounding forest from commercial clear-cutting, through the secondary forest types and ultimately preserve a mature forest.